Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 An important aspect of more recent soil mapping projects, such as the *GlobalSoilmap* project, is a commitment to estimating and reporting the uncertainty associated with all predictions.
-This is a recent improvement to soil data as uncertainty in traditional soil maps has often been reported (if reported at all) only using global estimates.
+This is a recent improvement to soil data, as uncertainty in traditional soil maps has often been reported (if given at all) only using global estimates.
 Maps of uncertainty (confidence limits or prediction error) of soil properties is a new soil data product and there is an increasing demand for such maps.
-But what is *‘uncertainty’* and how do we measure and describe it?
+But what is *‘uncertainty’* and how do we measure and describe it, particularly for specific point locations?

 @Walker2003IA define uncertainty as *“any deviation from the unachievable ideal of completely deterministic knowledge of the relevant system”*.
-Purpose of measurement is to reduce decision uncertainty;
+The purpose of measurement is to reduce decision uncertainty;
-purpose of planning soil sampling campaigns is to find an optimum between project budget and targeted accuracy.
+the purpose of planning soil sampling campaigns is to find an optimum between project budget and targeted accuracy.
 A general framework for assessing and representing uncertainties in general environmental data is reviewed by @Refsgaard2007UEM.
 In this framework, a distinction is